canonical/ubuntu-image-legacy/ubuntu-image.rst

 prepare-image`` which handles downloading the appropriate gadget and any extra snaps.
 See that command's documentation for additional details.

+Classic images are built from a `gadget tree`_ URI.
+Currently the URI can be either a local path or a git remote URI.
+The `gadget tree`_ is nothing more than a source tree for a regular `gadget snap`_, containing a `gadget.yaml`_ file along with all the rules to build the gadget bits.  ``ubuntu-image`` then builds all the bootloader bits by running ``snapcraft prime`` on the tree and using the resulting binaries during the build process.

+The actual rootfs for a classic image is created by ``live-build`` with arguments passed as per the optional arguments to ``ubuntu-image``.
+The ``livecd-rootfs`` configuration from the host system is used.

 OPTIONS
 =======